Kulpratap/ai_readme_generator/README.md

 ## Introduction

 The AI Readme Generator is a Drupal module that uses Artificial Intelligence to generate README.md files for Drupal modules.
-With an ability to recognize code structure, it simplifies the often time-consuming task of documentation by auto-generating readable, comprehensive files.
+With an ability to recognize code structure, it simplifies the often time-consuming task of documentation by auto-generating readable, comprehensive README.md

 ## Requirements